nathanlschneider/log-2-route/README.md

 <h3 align="center">Log2Route</h3>

   <p align="center">
-    <strong>Log2Route: Front and back end Logging for Next.js Apps</strong>
+    <strong>Front and back end Logging for Next.js Apps</strong>
     <br/>
-    <div>Console and file logging for your Next.js app.
-Track events, debug issues, and keep an eye on performance all in one place!
+    <div> Track events, debug issues, and keep an eye on performance all in one place!
 Inspired by other loggers, you can output to either file or console, or both
-    in Newline delimited JSON (<a href="https://github.com/ndjson/ndjson-spec">https://github.com/ndjson/ndjson-spec</a>) or a more readable and stylized format for direct viewing.
+    using Newline delimited JSON (<a href="https://github.com/ndjson/ndjson-spec">https://github.com/ndjson/ndjson-spec</a>) or a more readable and stylized format for direct viewing.
 Output with color as well.</div>
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     ·